-Regardless of which earbuds you end up going with, noise canceling technology will protect you from self-inflicted noise-induced hearing loss.
+Regardless of which earbuds you end up going with, noise canceling technology will protect you from self-inflicted hearing loss.
 When using non-noise canceling earbuds, you’re more likely to increase the volume so as to hear your music better to drown out noise around you.
 They also serve as an effective productivity tool for anyone adjusting to a work from home schedule.
 ANC blocks out the sound of your roommates’ conference calls as well as outside foot traffic.
 No matter what, both Sony and Apple’s earphones may make it easier for you to concentrate.